wry1/Kindle-Power-Off/README.md

 # Kindle Power Off
-A power off tool for KUAL.
+A shut down tool for KUAL.